Chris Gabrieli, Chairman (Biography)

 >> For web/screen (RGB, lower resolution)

-Harneen Chernow is a Director of the 1199SEIU Training and Employment Funds (TEF), a multi-state healthcare workforce intermediary providing education and training opportunities to over 300,000 members in Massachusetts, New York, New Jersey, Maryland, Washington DC and Florida.
-Of central importance in her work is TEF’s partnership with the public postsecondary education system, where members complete their degrees and obtain necessary credentials.
-Chernow’s focus and experience is in expanding career advancement and educational opportunities to workers who have been systemically excluded from succeeding in postsecondary education, helping them access family-sustaining jobs and careers.
+Harneen Chernow is a Director of the 1199SEIU Training and Employment Funds (TEF), a multi-state healthcare workforce intermediary providing education and training opportunities to over 300,000 members in in Massachusetts, New York, New Jersey, Maryland, Washington DC and Florida.
+TEF is a labor-management workforce partnership between 1199SEIU United Healthcare Workers East (1199SEIU) and over 600 employers, which provides health care and home care workers with a wide range of training and career ladder opportunities from ESOL to doctoral programs.
+Of central importance is TEF’s partnership with the public postsecondary education system, where participants complete their degrees and obtain necessary credentials.
+Ms. Chernow’s focus is expanding career advancement and educational opportunities to those workers who have been systemically excluded from succeeding in postsecondary education and accessing family-sustaining jobs and careers.

 Ms. Christensen is currently the president of the Clayton Christensen Institute for Disruptive Innovation – a nonprofit, nonpartisan think tank focused on solving institutional problems in business, education, and health care.
 She oversees operational development and the organization’s growing research programs.
 Under her leadership, the Institute has established a visiting fellows program, expanded its education work to include higher education, and added a global prosperity division.